Facebook to boost privacy after Irish probe

 DUBLIN Facebook agreed on Wednesday to overhaul privacy protection for more than half a billion users outside North America, after a three-month investigation found that its privacy policies were overly complex and lacked transparency.

-The probe by the Irish Data Protection Commissioner at the U.S. group's international headquarters in Dublin said users were at risk of unknowingly publicising personal details.
+The probe by the Irish Data Protection Commissioner (DPC) at the U.S. group's international headquarters in Dublin said users were at risk of unknowingly publicizing personal details.

 For example, users might not be aware that uploading their photos made them publicly searchable until they change the setting on their Facebook page.